castogio/castogio.github.io/content/pybeaconvalidator_project_presentation.md

 ## High-level Program Workflow

-The idea behind the project is fairly simple, so I wanted the user workflow to be simple as well.
+The idea behind the project is pretty simple, so I wanted the user workflow to be simple as well.

-The user needs to know their API key as described previously and it should specified in the program shell environment as follows:
+The user needs to know their API key as described previously, and it should specified in the program shell environment as follows:

     :::bash